 |---|---|---|---|

-Memory is where teams get into trouble.
-“Long-term memory” that writes back everything is a liability; it leaks secrets, amplifies errors, and becomes impossible to audit.
-The more robust pattern in 2026 is retrieval over governed sources: product docs, runbooks, customer contracts, and code—indexed with access control and retention policies.
-If your agent can’t answer “where did you learn that?” you’ll lose deals in security review.
+Memory is where teams create long-term pain.
+“Write everything to memory” sounds helpful until it stores secrets, repeats errors, and becomes impossible to audit.
+The stronger pattern is retrieval from governed sources: product docs, runbooks, contracts, and code—indexed with access controls and retention rules.
+If your agent can’t answer “what source backs this claim?” you will lose enterprise deals.

-4) Building trustworthy agents: evals, observability, and failure modes
+4) Trust is engineered: evals, observability, and predictable failure

 | Control | What it prevents | Implementation detail | When to require it |